-Except for Dr. Riva, no other director is considered to have a material interest in the Proposed RSU Grant to Dr. Riva.
-The relevant board resolution was approved by our independent non-executive directors and except for Dr. Riva, no independent non-executive director abstained from voting on the relevant board resolution.
+Except for Dr. Riva, no other director is considered to have a material interest in the Proposed RSU Grant to Dr. Riva and therefore none of them other than Dr. Riva abstained from voting on the relevant board resolution.

 Dr. Sanders